Spectrum Signal Processing by Vecima

 Spectrum Signal Processing by Vecima is a technology company and commercial off-the-shelf (COTS) product provider, based in Vancouver, British Columbia.
-Spectrum designs and builds board and system-level hardware and software solutions for signal processing applications.
+Spectrum designs and builds board and system-level hardware and software for signal processing applications.
 Since May 2, 2007, Spectrum has operated as a division of Vecima Networks Inc., a Canadian technology company.
 In addition, Spectrum Signal Processing (USA), Inc. is a subsidiary of Vecima Networks Inc., and is primarily a sales organization for Spectrum's products in the United States.